E-commerce

 Prepare the form: consistency of names, professional emails, store URL.

-When you request sales support, the documentation indicates that the sales team can actively co-sell the referral with you when the status reflects that dynamic.
-Your value: commercial context, relationship history, technical framing of integrations.
-Shopify’s value: contractual process, offer eligibility, alignment with internal teams.
-Define internally who prepares the call agenda and who follows up on actions.
+When you request a sales support, the documentation indicates that the sales team can actively co-sell the referral with you when the status reflects this dynamic.
+Your value: merchant context, relationship history, technical framing of integrations.
+Shopify’s value: contract process, offer eligibility, alignment with internal teams.
+Internally, formalize who prepares the call agenda and who tracks action items.

-Partner Program resources (training, events, documentation) complement this setup: they do not replace reading the compensation terms, but they help your sales team speak the same language as Shopify teams.
+Partner program resources (training, events, documentation) complement this setup: they do not replace reading the compensation terms, but help your sales team speak the same language as Shopify teams.

-Even without expensive tools, a shared spreadsheet with columns Stage, Next action, Date, Owner, Lead type (Plus / POS), Partner Dashboard link and Legal notes (prospect consent to be introduced) improves conversion.
-Usability heuristics and best practices for presenting information (see Nielsen Norman Group in particular) remind us to limit unnecessary columns and keep an "action" view by priority: Shopify documentation itself emphasizes sorting, filters, and search in the leads list.
+Even without an expensive tool, a shared spreadsheet with columns Step, Next action, Date, Owner, Lead type (Plus / POS), Partner Dashboard link, and Legal notes (prospect's consent to be introduced) improves conversion.
+Usability heuristics and best practices for information presentation (see in particular Nielsen Norman Group) remind us to limit unnecessary columns and keep an 'action' view by priority: Shopify's own documentation itself stresses sorting, filters, and search in the leads list.

-Review cadence: weekly for hot opportunities, monthly for nurturing.
+Review cadence: weekly for hot cases, monthly for nurturing.

-Response rule: handle requests from the assigned representative within 48 hours when a lead is active.
+Response rule: handle requests from the assigned representative within 48 hours when a lead is in progress.

-Archiving: note why a case was moved to Ineligible to avoid repeating the mistake.
+Archiving: note why a record was marked Ineligible so as not to repeat the mistake.

 Common mistakes and how to avoid them